wagsandre/k8s-pg-nginx-ingress/README.md

 # **NGINX Ingress Controller training (WIP)**

+The following challanges is considering that you have Docker, Minikube and Helm installed.
+If you don't, you might use `k8s_install.sh` and `helm_install.sh` scripts to install them in a Debian based system.

 ---

 # Challenge 1 - Configure a simple app on a Kubernetes cluster

 In this challenge, you will: